ahmed-eishon/Reels-SDK/docs/02-Integration/02-Android-Integration-Guide.md

   - All transitive dependencies with proper POM files
 - `README.md` - Integration instructions
 - `.sha256` - Checksum file for verification

+> [!important] Maven GroupId Structure
+> The SDK uses `com.rakuten.reels:reels_android` as the Maven coordinate.
+This corresponds to the directory structure `com/rakuten/reels/reels_android/` in the Maven repository.
+The groupId includes the full package path to avoid conflicts and follow Maven best practices.

 #### Step 2: Verify Checksums (Optional but Recommended)